-Chicago Domestic Battery lawyer, James Dimeas, has spent the past 25 years representing people falsely accused of Domestic Battery in Cook County, DuPage County, and Kane County.
+Domestic Battery attorney, James Dimeas, has spent the past 29 years representing people falsely accused of Domestic Battery in Chicago, Cook County, DuPage County, Kane County and Lake County.
 The criminal justice system is stacked heavily against individuals charged with Domestic Battery.
-When the police are called to the scene of a Domestic Battery rather than making a reasoned decision, they will not hesitate to arrest the accused and subject them to the criminal justice system.
+When the police are called to the scene of a reported Domestic Battery, rather than making a reasoned decision, they will not hesitate to arrest the accused and subject them to the criminal justice system.
 Police officers fear being accused of making the wrong decision.
 When you go to court you run into the same attitude with the prosecutors who handle Domestic Battery cases.
 Many of these prosecutors are conditioned to believe that everyone who is accused of a Domestic Battery is guilty.
 Even when a prosecutor is convinced that the accuser is making up the Domestic Violence accusations, they are often unwilling to do the right thing and dismiss the charges and would rather proceed to trial and have the judge find the defendant not guilty and blame the judge for losing the case.

-Domestic Battery 750 ILCS 60 is basically when you physically abuse, or make physical contact, with a family member.
+Domestic Battery 750 ILCS 60, which also known as Domestic Violence, is basically when you physically abuse, or make physical contact, with a family member.
 What the law considers a "family member" is defined a little more broadly than most people would consider a family member to be.
 Under the Illinois Domestic Battery law, a family member includes a spouse, a former spouse, and even a former boyfriend or girlfriend.
 There's two ways that you can be charged with a Domestic Battery in Illinois.
 The first is if there's physical harm that results from the Battery.
 The second is if the Battery was of an insulting or provoking nature.
 The Domestic Battery Statute in Illinois considers both types of conduct to be a Domestic Battery and treats them equally as severe.

 Most Domestic Battery cases in Illinois are a Class A Misdemeanor which carry a maximum punishment of one year in jail and a fine up to $2,500.
 In addition, a conviction for a Domestic Battery may result in Domestic Violence classes, Anger Management classes, Mental Health treatment, and the entry of an Order of Protection.
 But while Domestic Battery is a misdemeanor, it is one of the more serious misdemeanors in Illinois.
 It is serious because Court Supervision it is not possible if you are convicted of a Domestic Battery.
-The minimum sentence for a Domestic Battery in Illinois is Conditional Discharge which is a conviction for purposes of your criminal record.
-Furthermore, a conviction for a Domestic Battery can never be expunged or sealed from your criminal record.
-This means that the conviction will remain forever on your criminal record and will come up whenever a background search is done.
-This is another reason why you need to make sure that you hire an experienced criminal defense lawyer to handle your Illinois Domestic Battery case.
-A Chicago criminal defense lawyer that has the experience necessary to come up with an effective defense strategy to make sure that you are not convicted of this crime and are able to eventually remove the Domestic Battery from your background.What is an Aggravated Domestic Battery in Illinois?
+The minimum sentence for a Domestic Battery in Illinois is Conditional Discharge which is a conviction for the purposes of your criminal record.
+Furthermore, a conviction for a Domestic Battery can never be expunged, sealed, or removed from your criminal record.
+This means that the conviction will remain forever on your criminal record and will come up whenever a background search is performed.
+This is another reason why you need to make sure that you hire an experienced Domestic Battery lawyer, like James Dimeas, to handle your Illinois Domestic Battery case.
+You need a Domestic Battery attorney that has the experience necessary to come up with an effective defense strategy to make sure that you are not convicted of a Domestic Battery and are able to eventually remove the Domestic Battery from your background.What is an Aggravated Domestic Battery in Illinois?

-Chicago criminal defense lawyer, James Dimeas, has 25 years of experience handling Domestic Battery and Domestic Violence charges in Cook County, DuPage County, and Kane County.
-James Dimeas has the experience to put together an effective defense that will defeat the Domestic Battery charges against you.
-Chicago criminal defense lawyer James Dimeas understands how easy it is to file false Domestic Violence charges against an innocent criminal defendant.
-He will look through emails and text messages, and social media posts to find evidence to clear your name.
-He will review the police reports to find inconsistent statements that the alleged victim made to the different police officers and to medical personnel.
-He will review the recordings of 911 tapes for inconsistent statements by the alleged victim.
-If the alleged victim petition's the court for an Order of Protection they will often make statements in the Petition for an Order of Protection that are different than the statements made to the police and to the medical personnel.
-Sometimes a victim will send text messages in which they make statements that could show the innocence of the accused.
-Chicago criminal defense attorney James Dimeas has the experience with Illinois Domestic Battery cases to defend your name and to win your case.
+Domestic Battery lawyer, James Dimeas, has over-29 years of experience handling Domestic Battery charges in Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas has the experience to put together an effective defense that will defeat the Domestic Battery, and Aggravated Domestic Battery charges against you.
+Domestic Battery lawyer, James Dimeas, understands how easy it is to file false Domestic Violence charges against an innocent criminal defendant.
+James Dimeas will look through emails and text messages, and social media posts to find evidence to clear your name.
+James Dimeas will review the police reports to find inconsistent statements that the alleged victim made to the different police officers and to medical personnel.
+James Dimeas will review the recordings of 911 tapes for inconsistent statements by the alleged victim.
+If the alleged victim petition's the court for an Order of Protection they will often make statements in the Petition for an Order of Protection that are different than the statements made to the police, 911, and the medical personnel.
+Sometimes a victim will send text messages in which they make statements that could show your innocence.
+Domestic Battery attorney, James Dimeas, has the experience with Illinois Domestic Battery cases to defend your name and to win your case.